Law and taxation

 An activist in the area of social justice and public affairs, Mark has a profound commitment to Indigenous rights and reconciliation.
 Under his leadership, Arnold Bloch Leibler has acted on behalf of the Yorta Yorta in their native title claim since 1993, provides pro bono advice to a broad range of other Indigenous communities and organisations.

 Arnold Bloch Leibler was the first law firm to launch a Reconciliation Action Plan in March 2008, the year after Mark received a Distinguished Pro Bono Service Award from the Victoria Law Foundation for his tireless commitment to advancing Indigenous rights, both in the local and national settings.

 Mark’s 2006 essay ‘Crossing the Wilderness: Jews and Reconciliation’, published in New Under the Sun – Jewish Australians on Religion, Politics & Culture, examined the parallels between the Jewish and Indigenous Australian experience and considered the importance of land to both cultures.

-In December 2015, the Prime Minister of Australia, Malcolm Turnbull, and the Leader of the Opposition, Bill Shorten, announced Mark’s appointment as Co-Chair of the Referendum Council on Constitutional Recognition of Aboriginal and Torres Strait Islander Peoples.
+In December 2015, the former Prime Minister, Malcolm Turnbull, and the then Leader of the Opposition, Bill Shorten, announced Mark’s appointment as Co-Chair of the Referendum Council on Constitutional Recognition of Aboriginal and Torres Strait Islander Peoples.
 The Council reported in June 2017.